 Joseph Campbell had much to say about Thomas Mann and his writing.In his interview with Bill Moyers, Campbell, with reference to Thomas Mann, said, “The writer must be true to truth.
 And that’s a killer, because the only way you can describe a human being truly is by describing his imperfections.
 The perfect human being is uninteresting–the Buddha who leaves the world, you know.
 It is the imperfections of life that are lovable.
 And when the writer sends a dart of the true word, it hurts.
 But it goes with love.
 This is what Mann called “erotic irony,” the love for that which you are killing with your cruel, analytical word.”
 Funny way to love somebody!

+I love to puzzle over these kinds of themes and, better still, to write novels about them.
 And so, when I learned that the Joseph Campbell Foundation had selected the novels of The Trilogy of Remembrance to be on its Amazon bookshelf of novels with

 In the meantime take a look at this trailer from the Dirk Bogarde film of Death in Venice which will give you a flavour of the place and the story.
 Instead of portraying Aschenbach as a writer, Dirk Bogarde plays him as a conductor and composer of music, which I am sure is far easier to express in film.
 Enjoy!